yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

     ![Cluster Edit Infrastructure](/images/yb-cloud/cloud-clusters-settings-edit.png)

-1. Enter the number of nodes, vCPUs per node, disk size in GB per node, and disk input output (I/O) operations per second (IOPS) per node (AWS only) for the cluster.
+1. Enter the number of nodes, vCPUs per node, disk size in GB per node, and disk IOPS per node (AWS only) for the cluster.

     Monthly total costs for the cluster are based on the number of vCPUs and estimated automatically. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).